 Watch out what you wish for.

-The pressure on community planning, if not by a hammer, then
+The pressure on community planning, if not with a hammer,

-by a vise, was building all the while, as plans for more
+then with a vise, was building all the while, as plans for

-high rises and massive projects touched off controversy and
+more high rises and massive projects touched off controversy

 Vancouver, for example, approved the “clearcutting,” as